Break Into Food Photography as a Social Media Photographer

 Businesses have a need for fresh, unique, and relatively inexpensive social media content.

 Unless you’ve spent the last couple of years under a rock, you’ve noticed that social media has become as commonplace as breathing.
 Everyone, including grandma, is involved with Facebook, Twitter, LinkedIn, Instagram, Vine, Pinterest, Snap Clap or whatever the latest social network is… Businesses are now starting to understand the marketing opportunities that all these social media platforms are creating and want to get in on the game.
 This new way of reaching potential customers is called “content marketing”.
-More and more businesses are posting and tweeting in order to attract new business.
+More and more businesses, like the ones consulted by Bob Bratt, are posting and tweeting in order to attract new business.
 The thing about content marketing is that to do it properly, these businesses need a constant supply of new content, and photography makes for REALLY good content.
 That’s where you come in.

 It seems like just a few years ago, I’d be on a location shoot and the Art Director would say something like.
 “Oh, ya… If we get around to it, he client needs to have that shot for the web”.
 It was an afterthought at best.
 It just wasn’t that important.
 That was a few years ago… Today, it’s a different story.
 I routinely shoot projects JUST for web page content and now I’m starting to get hired to shoot JUST for social media.
 In fact, a couple months ago I was hired to shoot a two-day job to supply a well-know company with photos that they were going to use on Instagram.
 It was a pretty big deal.
 We shot for two days and before that, we had to buy materials and build a set (kitchen) in my studio.
 The budget as VERY healthy, and it was all for Instagram photos.
 The times, they are a changing…